respawn-app/FlowMVI/README.md

 ### Custom plugins:

-Create plugins with a single line of code for any store or a specific one and hook into all store events:
+Create plugins with a single line of code for any store or a specific one, then hook into any store events:

 ```kotlin
 val counterPlugin = plugin<CounterState, CounterIntent, CounterAction> {